jazeved0/hackgt-6/README.md

 ## Getting Started

+As of October 27, 2019, this works with Python 3.7 but not with Python 3.8, as Scipy doesn't install properly on Python 3.8.

 In /server, run `pip install -r requirements.txt` to install the dependencies for running the server.

 Create a Spotify developer app, and on the dashboard be sure to add a redirect, package name, and SHA-1 to authorize your Android app.
 Set environment variables CLIENT_ID and CLIENT_SECRET corresponding to the info for your Spotify app.